snebl/e6AutoArchive/README.md

 This program was made out of annoyance with most downloaders that only let you do one query at a time.
 After some time with a collection large enough this becomes pretty impractical and so I made this program to make things (hopefully) easier.

-There are FAR better programs that solve that problem such as Grabber (as it lets you have a download list) but if you only download files from e621 and don't need all those bells an whistles then this program might be an okay alternative, and there is also the upside of not wasting time checking each file to see if it already exists.
+There are FAR better programs that solve that problem such as Grabber (as it lets you have a download list) but if you only download files from e621 and want a more simple and faster solution then this may be the program for you.